Become Certified Organic!

 What cost are involved (both initial and ongoing)?

-The cost will vary some between Certifying Agencies.
+Organic certification costs vary and are often on a sliding scale, based on the size of the operation.
+Total fees range from a few hundred for small, simple operations to several thousand dollars for larger, more complex operations.
+The cost will vary some between certifying agencies.
 It is usually based on the type of operation you have and acres.
 Processors are usually more than a simple crop production operation.
-Each Certifying Agency has its own fee schedule so you will need to find an Agency you can work with.
-I would expect (without knowing specifically) that it would cost about 1200.00 ANNUALLY.
-This is an annual fee.
-A significant portion may be reimbursed through the "Cost Share Program" which you will find in the resources section of Transitioning information page attached.
+Each certifying agency has its own fee schedule so you will need to find an agency you can work with.
+Typically there is an annual fee but a significant portion may be reimbursed through the "Cost Share Program" which you will find in the USDA Transitioning Information page linked in the resources below.

 How long does the certification process take?